PG&E trying a new tactic in power cuts to prevent wildfires

 The business and household customers without power Tuesday were in areas including the Sacramento Valley, Sierra Nevada foothills and parts of Napa and Sonoma counties in wine country.
 PG&E started shutting off power Monday night, saying that dry, hot, windy weather forecast until Wednesday posed a significant fire risk.

+Some customers already were having their power restored Tuesday as weather conditions improved, said PG&E senior director Mark Quinlan told an evening briefing.
+The utility was able to maintain power to about 70,000 customers in Humboldt County thanks to a high—power generator, and temporary generators throughout Northern California allowed the utility to maintain power to hospitals and other emergency facilities, he said.

-Power likely won’t be restored until Wednesday evening, and extra helicopters will be on hand to speed up inspections required before the utility can turn lines back on, said company spokesman Jeff Smith.
+Still, power likely won’t be restored to most customers until Wednesday evening as the utility marshaled 60 helicopters and one plane to speed up required inspections before the utility can turn lines back on.
 Its website detailing the locations of power shutoffs appeared to be working Tuesday, unlike last year when it crashed repeatedly.

 Robert Villegas, spokesman for Southern California Edison, said they are tracking a wind event that may begin late Tuesday, affecting roughly 11,000 households and businesses in Los Angeles County and 15,000 in San Bernardino County.